How to Password Protect Files Online

 - Right-click the file or folder

-- Select "Send to" → "Compressed (zipped) folder"
+- Select "Send to" then "Compressed (zipped) folder"

 Pros:

-- Built into all operating systems (no extra software needed)
+- Built into all operating systems

-- Can password-protect multiple files at once
+- Can protect multiple files at once

-- AES-256 encryption is military-grade
+- AES-256 encryption is very strong

-- No service required—you maintain full control
+- No service required

 Cons:

-- Creates a new file (changes file format)
+- Creates a new file (changes format)

 - Recipient has to extract before opening